WordPress/twentytwentyfive/README.md

 ## Discussions

-Starting on Wednesday 21 August 2024 at 17:00 CEST, there will be weekly Slack meetings in the `#core-themes` channel in [Make WordPress Slack](https://make.wordpress.org/chat) (registration required) to coordinate development of the theme.
+On Wednesdays at [15:00 UTC](https://time.is/1500_in_UTC), there are weekly Slack meetings in the `#core-themes` channel in [Make WordPress Slack](https://make.wordpress.org/chat) (registration required) to coordinate development of the theme.
 Agenda notes will be posted before meetings and summaries posted after the meeting.

 ## Requirements